dpengla/vscode-mvi/README.md

 # MVI

-`MVI` is a local VS Code extension with vi-style modal controls.
+`MVI` is a VS Code extension with vi-style modal controls.

 ## What It Does